1 Aim

 These may include:

-The manager, will need to consider how best the appropriate support and improvement may be achieved, in relation to both the employees and the trust.
-It might be that more than one remedial action is offered to the employee and or instigated by the trust.
+The manager will need to consider how best the appropriate support and improvement may be achieved, in relation to both the colleagues and the trust.
+It might be that more than one remedial action is offered to the colleague and or instigated by the trust.
 The success of the standard operating procedure will depend on managers extending latitude to individuals where that is appropriate.
-Additionally, assisting other managers across the trust to accommodate specific training needs or to provide mentoring services for their members of staff.
+Additionally, assisting other managers across the trust to accommodate specific training needs or to provide mentoring services for their colleagues.

-Set methods of measurement should be agreed with regard to any necessary improvement.
-Where a person fails to demonstrate an improvement, despite support and remedial action, use of the disciplinary or formal capability procedures may be necessary in accordance with the relevant trusts policies.
+Set methods of measurement should be agreed regarding any necessary improvement.
+Where a colleague fails to demonstrate an improvement, despite support and remedial action, use of the disciplinary or formal capability procedures may be necessary in accordance with the relevant trusts policies.

 5.1 Personal responsibility framework letters

-Whilst an employee will generally be informed of the outcome of the personal responsibility framework meeting at the conclusion of the meeting, it must also be confirmed in writing, usually within seven calendar days of the meeting.
-Consideration must be given to information governance requirements available within the information governance policy and management framework, information governance staff code of conduct and IG handbook.
+Whilst colleagues will generally be informed of the outcome of the personal responsibility framework meeting at the conclusion of the meeting, it must also be confirmed in writing, usually within seven calendar days of the meeting.
+Consideration must be given to information governance requirements available within the information governance policy and management framework, information governance employee code of conduct and information governance handbook.

 Document control

-• Name of originator or author: Head of human resources.
+- Name of originator or author: human resources advisor.

 Problem with this page?